nberthiaume/smollGPT/README.md

 I settled on a configuration of around 130M parameters, with a context window of 1024 tokens, 768 embedding dimensions and 8 layers with 8 attention heads each.

 The final training run went on for 8 hours, and read the whole of english wikipedia 4 times and a bit more.
+The whole exercise costs ~40$.
 The model ended up with a training loss of around 3.15 to 3.20.
-It does not show obvious signs of overfitting when testing on the validation set.
+It does not show signs of overfitting when testing on the validation set.

 The trained model learned to form decent english sentences, meaning it shows a decent level of coherence.
 It's knowledge and pertinence however is very poor.
 See the `Samples` section.